bkolcz/log-cleaner/README.md

 **Remarks**
 - This program does not have to be 100% finished or give us all concrete implementations
 - All tests should run and pass green

+Program Description
+===

+Sample data log is located at ./sample/
+Tests may be run via run_tests.sh script located at root of project binary for using cleaner with files is located at bin/cleaner

+Notice
+---
+2022-08-09 implementation runs only for files